 A Little Bit of History

 I started using Prismacolors back in the 1990s, when they were Berol Prismacolor.
-There was no better pencil so widely available (in the US at least) and at reasonable prices.
+There was no better pencil so widely available (in the US at least) at reasonable prices.
 They were a high-quality pencil and problems like breaking leads, split casings, and off-center pigment cores were unheard of.

 At least I never heard of them.